Time-space Trade-offs in Population Protocols for the Majority Problem: Introduction

 \section{Introduction}

-In this paper we consider \emph{majority} and \emph{leader election} in the probabilistic \emph{population model}.
-Both problems are fundamental problems in distributed computing.
-For example, leader election is frequently used as a symmetry breaking strategy, enabling the coordination of more complex protocols.
-The majority problem is defined as follows: There are $n$ agents, each with one of two opinions, say $A$ and $B$.
-The goal is to agree on the opinion with the largest support.
-In the leader election problem, $n$ agents start in an identical state and one seeks to let exactly one agent reach a designated leader state.
+In this article we consider the \emph{majority} problem in the probabilistic \emph{population model}.
+Majority is a fundamental problem in distributed computing.
+There are $n$ different agents, each with one of two opinions, say $A$ and $B$ and the goal is to agree on the opinion with the larger support.
+This problem occurs when all elements of a distributed system have to reach consensus on the value of some parameter which reflects the prevailing opinion what this value should be.
+Because of its importance, the majority problem is frequently used as a case study in analysis and comparison of strengths and limitations of various models of distributed computing.

-The population model was introduced in~\cite{DBLP:journals/dc/AngluinADFP06} as a model to explore the computational power of resource-limited mobile agents.
-Agents are modeled by finite-state machines.
-In every step a pair of agents is chosen uniformly at random, observe each other's state, and perform a deterministic state transition.
+The population model was introduced by \textcite{DBLP:conf/podc/AngluinADFP04, DBLP:journals/dc/AngluinADFP06} as a model to explore the computational power of resource-limited, mobile agents.
+Agents are modeled as finite-state machines.
+In every step, a pair of agents is chosen uniformly at random, observe each other's state, and perform a deterministic state transition.
 This is called an \emph{interaction}.
-States are mapped to outputs by a problem-dependent output function.
-For example, in the case of leader election a possible output can be \enquote{leader} or \enquote{non-leader}.
-A system is called \emph{stable} if no possible future state transition can change the agents' output.
+States are mapped to outputs by a problem-specific output function.
+In the case of the majority problem, one can think of an agent's output as being $A$ or $B$, indicating which opinion the agent believes to be the majority.

-Another defining feature of the population model is \emph{uniformity}, in the sense that agents which are in the same state are indistinguishable and a single algorithm is designed to work for populations of any size.
-Due to the simplicity of transition-based algorithms and the uniformity, the model is well suited to model real-world systems that consist of many but comparatively simple agents, like a flock of birds or large sensor networks aggregating information (count, sum, average, extrema, median, or histogram).
-In both scenarios the computational power of the agents is bounded and the algorithms should not depend on the number of agents.

-The quality of a population protocol is measured in terms of the number of interactions and states per agent required to \enquote{successfully compute} the desired output.
-The number of interactions is sometimes expressed in \emph{parallel time}, which divides the number of interactions by $n$ to account for the \enquote{inherent parallelism} of the system.
-In order to avoid confusion, we stick to the actual number of interactions throughout the paper.
+The quality of a population protocol is measured in terms of the number of interactions (the runtime) and the number of states per agent required to \enquote{successfully compute} the desired output.
+The number of interactions is sometimes expressed in \emph{parallel time}, which divides the number of interactions by $n$ to account for the inherent parallelism of the system.
+In order to avoid confusion, we stick to the actual number of interactions throughout the article.